-The generation of cryptographic keys must be done by a Working Group, composed by authorized elements for that purpose, in a ceremony planned and audited according to the written procedures for the operations to perform.
-All key creation ceremonies are registered, dated and signed by the elements involved in the Working Group.
+The generation of cryptographic keys must be done by Working Groups, composed by authorized elements for that purpose, in a ceremony planned and audited according to the written procedures for the operations to perform.
+All key creation ceremonies are registered, dated and signed by the elements involved in the Working Groups.

-The cryptographic hardware used for the generation of keys from Multicert CA is compliant with the FIPS 140-2 level 3 and/or Common Criteria EAL 4+ requirements, and performs the key maintenance, storage, and all the operations involving cryptographic keys using the hardware exclusively.
+The cryptographic hardware used for the generation of keys from Multicert CA is compliant with the FIPS 140-2 level 3, FIPS 140-3 level 3 and/or Common Criteria EAL 4+ requirements, and performs the key maintenance, storage, and all the operations involving cryptographic keys using the hardware exclusively.
 The access to critical keys is protected by security policies, role division between the Working Groups, as well as through limited user access rules.
 The backup copies from cryptographic keys are done using only the hardware, thus allowing the proper audit of these copies, and a full and safe recovery of the keys in the event of a data loss.

-The private key for the certificates issued to a natural or collective person are generated by the CA using cryptographic hardware compliant with FIPS 140-2 level 3 and/or Common Criteria EAL 4+ requirements.
+The private key for the qualified certificates issued to a natural or collective person (when they are not generated by the Subscriber in a secure module) are generated by the CA using cryptographic hardware compliant with FIPS 140-2 level 3, FIPS 140-3 level 3 and/or Common Criteria EAL 4+ requirements.